 Fred Woodard: Biography

-Hailed as "....an innovative guitarist who executes in a clear, lyrical way..." by Cadence magazine, Woodard leads the Boston-based Fred Woodard Trio.
+Hailed as "....an innovative guitarist who executes in a clear, lyrical way..." by Cadence magazine, Fred Woodard leads the Fred Woodard Collective.
 Woodard describes the band's music as, "...straight-ahead jazz spiced with sounds from other styles.
 These sounds are then adapted to a jazz format."

-Woodard was born on March 2, 1961 in Kansas City, MO and grew up in Iowa City, IA.
+Fred Woodard was born on March 2, 1961 in Kansas City, MO and grew up in Iowa City, IA.
 After high school he attended Berklee College of Music in Boston, MA and received a degree in Jazz Composition and Arranging in 1983.
-He has also studied Jazz improvisation with Jerry Bergonzi, Charlie Banacos and Ritchie Hart.
+He has also studied Jazz improvisation with Jerry Bergonzi, Charlie Banacos, Ritchie Hart and Rodney Jones.

-After graduation from Berklee Woodard performed with a variety of jazz, R&B and reggae bands in the Boston area and performed locally and internationally with classic R&B artists such as Sam & Dave, William Bell, The Drifters and the Marveletts.
+After graduation from Berklee Woodard performed with a variety of jazz, R&B and reggae bands in the Boston area and performed locally, nationally and internationally with classic R&B artists such as Sam & Dave, William Bell, The Drifters and the Marveletts.
+In addition to his own band, he has performed with The Pocket Big Band and The AB 5.

-Woodard established his own recording label, Ujam Records, 1997 and released his first CD, "Arrival" in 1999 and his most recent CD "1715" in 2002.
-Both of these CDs received positive reviews in several publications such as The Boston Globe, The Providence Phoenix, The Rochester City-News and The Iowa City Press Citizen.
+Woodard established his own recording label, Ujam Records in 1997 and has produced four recordings, "Arrival","1715", “Urban Garden” and most recently “Indigo”.
+These recordings have received positive reviews in several publications such as Cadence Magazine, The Boston Globe, The Boston Phoenix, The Rochester City-News and The Iowa City Press Citizen.

-Woodard shares the love of his craft as a teacher at the Roland Hayes School of Music in Roxbury, MA.
+Woodard shares the love of his craft as a teacher at the Roland Hayes School of Music and the Hamilton-Garrett Music and Arts Center in Roxbury, MA.
 He says, "It gives me the opportunity to re-think my approach to my instrument.
 I also get a chance to reach people who wouldn't otherwise get a chance to learn how to play an instrument."

 Ujam Records P.O.
 Box 190586, Roxbury, MA 02119